8 Customer Pain Points & How to Solve Them | Core dna

 Financial pain points include the problems that consumers face regarding money:

 If you sell high-ticket products, you are more likely to be able to resolve a financial pain point by emphasizing the significance of long-lasting products.
 On the contrary, if you sell inexpensive products, you are more likely to position yourself as a hero in consumers’ eyes by comparing your prices (and maybe quality) to those of your competitors.
+In fact, according to a recent Capterra survey, nearly half (47%) of customers who had a negative customer cite the product not working well or to their expectations as a reason.
+Therefore, is so important to understand how your product resolves financial pain points.
 Your niche and your product standards can make a world of difference in the marketing message you should send.

 If you’ve lived in a home with carpeting, you may have experienced a pitch from a Kirby vacuum cleaner salesman; the first time I met one of these guys, I was 19 years old, living in a suburban duplex with a roommate.
 The bell rang, so I went to the door and was greeted by a charismatic man in a suit with a large, clunky-looking machine, offering to shampoo my carpets “for free.”
 I let him in, allowed him to do his thing, then listened to his spiel.